 In the Android mobile app

-Step 2: Store and share the file
+Step 2: Store and share the DASH file

 Important: Never share the file and its password at the same time.
 If you send your file by email or another online app, give the password to your trusted person separately.